terraform-provider-openstack/terraform-provider-openstack/website/docs/r/lb_loadbalancer_v2.html.markdown

     authorized by policy (e.g. networks that belong to them or networks that are shared).
 Changing this creates a new loadbalancer.
     It is required to Neutron LBaaS but optional for Octavia.

 * `vip_network_id` - (Optional) The network on which to allocate the Loadbalancer's address.
 A tenant can only create Loadbalancers on networks authorized by policy (e.g. networks that belong to them or networks that are shared).
 Changing this creates a new loadbalancer.
     It is available only for Octavia.

+* `vip_port_id` - (Optional) The port UUID that the loadbalancer will use.
+  Changing this creates a new loadbalancer.
+It is available only for Octavia.

 * `name` - (Optional) Human-readable name for the Loadbalancer.
 Does not have to be unique.